cmtchssn/Dissertation/README.md

 I'm working on it, but can't seem to reference and instantiate classes correctly in my code.
 Once I crack that egg, I'll be able to have a dictionary of every D*n* in the scene and keep track of their positions, possibly save their info.

+### Day 046
+After showing my demo, I had some good questions from the crew.
+One that stuck with me was adding a top-down map view of the scene, so I'm going to add that today.
+Then I'll get back to cracking the serialization problem.

+The second camera is harder than expected in VR.
+I'm not sure how to do it.

+### Day 047
+Spawn in hand, scale objects while playing, moving terrain, saving progress, spawn time spheres, mini map, update spawn ui/ux, add wav during play.
+Added those to my scrum board.

+Today, I will make objects spawn in hand.
+Well, my objects are way to big for this to be convenient at all.
+If I use smaller objects, it will make sense, but right now they just appear around the player.
+Better than nothing.
+I also made a time cylinder today with variable sizes and speeds.
+I'm having a problem with the grabbing feature though.
+I have a parent sphere to show central location and a child sphere that expands and triggers playback.
+While a user is inside the expanded sphere, pressing the trigger will grab the entire object.
+This is not ideal.
+I only want to be able to grab the central sphere.
+I've tried switching parents, I tried adding a parent for the both of them, but nothing seems to work.
+I need to sort this and make it a prefab with parameters that account for what layer it is on, how big it is, and how fast it goes when spawned.

 ---

 ### Jesse Meeting 001